AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 Alternatively, you can set `overflow: visible` on your SVGs, but I prefer the first method since it gives my SVG icons a bit of padding, and overflows can throw off the spacing in your CSS.

-Now that we know how to draw circles in SVG, we can draw the three icons that I showed you earlier: a clock, an info icon, and a rightward-pointing arrow inside a circle.
-Here they are again:
+Now that we know how to draw circles in SVG, we can draw the three icons shown earlier:

 <ul class="svg-tutorial__icon-grid">
   <li class="svg-tutorial__icon">